woodstockcs/labs/hellodavid/README.md

 ## Enhancing our first program

 To the right you should see the first program you just submitted, hello.
 Let's make this a bit more interesting now by adding user input and saying hello, followed by whatever name you choose to input.
-David is the first name of Havard's CS50 Professor, David Malan.

 No matter how you compile or execute this program right now, it only ever prints `hello, world`.